Dasharo/presentations/pages/dug_8/1-greetings-agenda.md

 - Forum where Dasharo Team and Partners share knowledge and inform about Dasharo-related development
-- Happen quarterly since beginning of 2023
+- Happen quarterly since beginning of 2023, vPubs started in 2021.
 - Thigh schedule, little time for questions, recordings published on YouTube

 ## Dasharo Developers vPub